What is an amicus attorney? Should I contact a Houston family law firm for help?

 The amicus is an officer of the court and should be treated as such.
 It is certainly permissible to disagree with the amicus on a factual dispute, a conclusion or an opinion.
 However, when a parent becomes aggressive with the amicus attorney it usually goes very badly for that party in court.
 It is possible to express disagreement without becoming disagreeable.

-Our attorneys have handled many cases involving amicus attorneys and have also served the Courts in the amicus role.
+Our family law attorneys have handled many cases involving amicus attorneys and have also served the Courts in the amicus role.
 It is important to understand the roles of each person in your case.
 If you are concerned about your amicus attorney or if you are considering a divorce, speak to a professional at Connolly & Shireman, a Houston Family Law firm, to get answers to your questions.